 Colouring in felts/pens/crayons whichever the school typically uses.

 Printed copies of craft templates on thin card.
 The presenter will provide templates and explain how many are needed.

-Assistance putting flight suits on and off children.
+Assistance putting flight suits on and off kids.

 Behaviour management as required